 Tax-Friendly Second Passports in Zero-Tax Countries

-You can technically do the same in Monaco as well, but that program is usually prohibitively expensive – even for most successful people.
+You can technically do the same in Monaco as well, but living there is usually prohibitively expensive – even for most successful people.

 Both St. Kitts and Vanuatu have relatively inexpensive citizenship by investment programs, and if you do decide to move there full-time, you won’t need to pay tax on any of your worldwide income.

 The fact that you’ll always be able to live in a country with no income tax is what makes these countries the most appealing options for tax-friendly second passports.